jedevc/fyp-report/report.md

 the results of which are propagated by an "interpreter" into the graph.

-The output of this process is a modified graph, represented by a "program" object (rather than an asset) that contains a collection of functions (with their own arguments, local variables and statements), global variables, and optional external variables (only if the specification requires them).
+The output of this process is a modified graph, represented by a "program" object (rather than an asset) that contains a collection of global variables and functions (with their own parameters, local variables and statements).

 As the process of interpretation moves from start to finish we translate from the vulnspec-style block-chunk graph, into a graph that more closely represents